g-leech/argmin-gravitas/_posts/2024-03-16-whats-stopping-you.markdown

 **Audience interaction**: Who here has a clear idea of how to get it?

-That was a joke; very few 50 year adults have a good answer to both of those questions.
+That was a joke; very few 50 year old adults have a good answer to both of those questions.

 <br><br>